 So, what in Slayer's unknown repertoire put them over the edge?
 Speed, vocals and attitude.
 Bands dishing it out with pure disdain weren't plentiful.
 Motorhead, Venom, maybe Raven and Exciter, some Anvil, the six-month old Kill 'Em All, punk - hell, MC5 were sometimes more of a bully than the early metal bands.
 Likewise, Slayer took and gave no crap - the handful of NWOblah blah rhythms they siphoned off their older peers prevail with a level of brawn and intensity that would go hand in hand with this new upsurge in rhythmic velocity, this dissident speed-picking that would be forever known as the bedrock of thrash metal.
 Change anything else you want - vocal range, drumwork, throw in a saxophone, whatever - without this, it isn't thrash (not that anyone had a clue at the time).

-Add to this the final frontier - Araya's deep, diabolical, and unabashed vocal delivery (that only Cronos and a demo-entrenched Tom Warrior were doing) that was spouting out foul devil-skinned lyrics to match (that only Venom, Mercyful Fate, and a very unknown Hellhammer were penning).
+Add to this the final frontier - Araya's deep, diabolical, and unabashed vocal delivery (that really only Cronos and a demo-entrenched Tom Warrior were doing) that was spouting out foul devil-skinned lyrics to match (that really only Venom, Mercyful Fate, and a very unknown Hellhammer were penning).
 With the standards being shattered left and right, one hoped it was only a matter of time before poor out-of-the-loop metal fans put down Circus Magazine (or listened to the dorky fourteen year old waving the record around like a Nascar flagman) and took notice.

 "...you never should have come this far..."